griffinht/griffinht.com/src/blog/unpublished/new/dockertoguix/guixfordockerimages.md

 One of the killer features of Guix is `guix shell`.
 Let's go back to the original scenario: we just `git clone`'d a repository and want to install some Python modules so we can do some developing.
 I don't actually want to gunk up my system or user profile with these project specific dependencies.
 What if there was a way to create an ephemeral developer environment with exactly what I needed for `inline-website`? `apt` installs everything systemwide, `pip` installs everything to my user profile, `npm` installs everything to the `node_modules` in the project workspace, and Docker just puts everything in a magical container.
 Guix has `guix shell`.

 > yes, `pip --target` can install to the current directory and `npm --global` installs to the user profile (or systemwide??), and `apt` might be able to install to the user profile without root access using [some trickery](https://askubuntu.com/questions/339/how-can-i-install-a-package-without-root-access) (and Docker can use all of these tools :))

+# TODO
+how to make the shebang work - see chevron bin/guix-bash magic

 ## Installing packages in an ephemeral environment
 ## Installing packages in a one-off environment